ramigs/nuxt-fauna-article/nuxt-fauna.md

 In this article, we've built a Repo Catalogue static website that you can now deploy on a host of your choice.

-The intent was to point out that it doesn't always has to be a matter of A/B decision.
+The intent was to point out that it doesn't always have to be a matter of A/B decision.
 We can aim for a "hybrid" solution whenever possible, where we pre-render the most we can, and asynchronously fetch just the data we need.